mgechev/blog.mgechev.com/_drafts/2017-03-15-reverse-engineering-for-angular-ngrev.md

 This is how ended up developing [ngrev](https://github.com/mgechev/ngrev). [ngrev](https://github.com/mgechev/ngrev) is an Electron application which uses the tooling I built around codelyzer on top of the Angular compiler.
 In case your application is compatible with Angular's Ahead-of-Time compiler [ngast](https://github.com/mgechev/ngast) can parse your entire codebase and return an abstract representation of it.
 Later, [ngrev](https://github.com/mgechev/ngrev) will render this abstract representation onto the screen, letting you to navigate between the different levels of abstraction of your project.

 "A picture is worth a thousand words", right?
-Then a 40 seconds video running with 60 fps is worth is worth 2,400,000 words.
+Then a 49 seconds video running with 60 fps is worth 2,940,000 words.
 Instead of keep talking about what [ngrev](https://github.com/mgechev/ngrev) is and how it works, you can just take a look at the video below:

 ## Core Features